Dave16868/librarie/README.txt

 Save - Simply close the program, a prompt will ask you to save.

 Note:
 I used PyInstaller to make the executable for both Linux and Windows.
-For some reason, the windows executable takes ages to load, but it does load.
+For some reason, the windows executable **may** takes ages to load, but it does load.
 Both programs may say that its dangerous to run them due to the creator being unidentified (That is expected).

 Features in the future, perhaps:
 - Open Library API Integration